BREAST AUGMENTATION AND ALL YOU HAVE TO KNOW BEFORE GOING UNDER –THE-KNIFE

 Will having breast implants affect an active lifestyle?

 Implants should not affect an active lifestyle.
 There are considerations for placing the implant above the muscle in patients who are competitive athletes.
-Please let Dr. Hsu know what specific lifestyle you live and he can guide you through the process.
+Let your surgeon know what specific lifestyle you live so he can guide you through the process.